OpenAstronomy/rcsc18/_chapters/03-fundamentals-of-python-part-1/05-making-choices.md

 <section class="challenge panel panel-success">
 <div class="panel-heading">
-<h2 class="fa fa-pencil"> Challenge:</h2>
+<h2><span class="fa fa-pencil"></span> Challenge:</h2>
 </div>

 <div class="panel-body">

-Write some code that sums the positive and negative numbers in a list separately, using in-place operators.
+<p>Write some code that sums the positive and negative numbers in a list separately,
+using in-place operators.
-Do you think the result is more or less readable than writing the same without in-place operators?
+Do you think the result is more or less readable than writing the same without in-place operators?</p>

 </div>